 Phase II of the research program welcomes two new post-doctoral fellows.
 Dr. Haian Dukhan’s research interests revolve around issues of identity and political violence with a focus on tribal communities in the geographical continuum between Syria and Iraq.
 Dr. Valentina Zagaria's research focuses on the mutual-aid networks, employment, and political imaginaries and engagement of Libyan women in Tunisia post-2011.
 Dr. Harout Akdedian remains on board as senior post-doctoral fellow.
 His research interests lie at the intersection of political science and political anthropology with a focus on institutional and socio-cultural formulations of state atrophy and state-society relations in Syria.

 The project is also pleased to welcome Dr. Abdullah Al-Jabasini and Dr. O. Bahadir Dinçer as Associate Fellows.
 Dr. Abdullah Al-Jabasini’s research focuses on wartime and post-rebellion local configurations in southern Syria.
 Dr. O. Bahadir Dinçer project focuses on the consolidation of de facto regimes in the Middle East: The cases of Northern Iraq and the Islamic State in Iraq & Sham.

-The project is directed by Professor Aziz Al-Azmeh (CEU Department of History) and Professor Nadia Al-Bagdadi (CEU, Department of History and Center for Religious Studies and Director, Institute for Advanced Study at CEU).
+The project is directed by Professor Aziz Al-Azmeh (CEU Department of History) and Professor Nadia Al-Bagdadi (CEU, Department of History).
 We continue to maintain cooperation with our international partners.